Martial law in Russia: Introduction and cancellation

 The introduction of martial law also involves the mobilization and organization of territorial defense.
 After repelling aggression or eliminating its threat, martial law is canceled.

 Permitted limitations

 The law provides for two groups of restrictions that can be introduced in conditions of martial law (and, if necessary, before it).
-Elections of the President of the Russian Federation cannot be held during the period of martial law.
+Elections of the President of Russia cannot be held during the period of martial law.